AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-mac.md

     {{% alert title="Note" color="info"%}}Alternatively, you can install the
     client packages from your local clone of the source code.
-However, the latest version of the OpenCue source code might include changes that are incompatible with the pre-build OpenCue images of Cuebot and RQD on Docker Hub used in the sanbox environment.
+However, the latest version of the OpenCue source code might include changes that are incompatible with the pre-built OpenCue images of Cuebot and RQD on Docker Hub used in the sanbox environment.
 To install from source, run `sandbox/install-client-sources.sh`.{{% /alert %}}